 In addition to the cafés, the outdoor catering side of the business also grew over the years and now includes a fleet of modern ice-cream vans, two vintage ice-cream vans and several catering trailers.
 During the summer months, these can regularly be found at the various parks supporting the cafés and throughout the year at events further afield including fairs, corporate events, festivals and shows.

-Several members of the family, including Pino's parents, are actively involved in the business and may be found in the cafés, ice-cream vans and trailers, as the pictures on this page illustrate.
+Several members of the family are still actively involved in the business and may be found in the cafés, ice-cream vans and trailers, as the pictures on this page illustrate.

 In addition to overseeing the business as a whole; Pino and Louise can often be found in the Black Park Café serving coffee and cake to their customers.
 They are supported in each branch by a hand-picked team of 'hands-on' café managers, all of whom share the same core business values.